ttwange/Portfolio_Projects/README.md

   The 2ND project was on Housing Data Cleaning project that is based on           extensive SQL.
 The dataset used is Nashville Housing Data for Data                       Cleaning.xlsx from Kaggle.
 The main goal of this project was to show my data cleaning skills in a messy data using SQL.

-3. Basics.ipynb
+3. CIA data anlysis.ipynb

   The 3rd project was on analysing CIA factbook data project that is based on extensive SQL.
-In this project I analyzed and amswered a lot of question on     world     data.
 This project was more of an insight project, where I used the data to answer real world question about population, cities and climate change

 4. Data Modelling with postgres db